 The symptoms are often and men and women will experience slightly different symptoms.

-Some men with gonorrhoea show no symptoms at all.
+Some men with gonorrhoea show no signs of the condition at all.
 However, some men have symptoms that appear 2 to 5 days after infection, whereas other symptoms can take as long as 30 days to appear.
 These include a burning sensation when urinating, or a coloured discharge from the penis.

 For women, the symptoms of gonorrhoea are often less aggressive, and sometimes they do not show at all.
 These include a painful or burning sensation when urinating, vaginal bleeding between periods and increased vaginal discharge.

 If you treat the gonorrhoea infection quickly and effectively, it is unlikely that any further complications will occur.
 However, if left untreated, gonorrhoea can spread to other parts of the body, which can cause serious health problems.

 In men, gonorrhoea could lead to epididymitis, a painful condition that affects the testicular ducts, which may eventually lead to infertility.
-For women, a untreated gonorrhoea outbreak could spread to other areas of the reproductive system.
+For women, an untreated gonorrhoea outbreak could spread to other areas of the reproductive system.
 It can increase a woman's chance of ectopic pregnancy and can even be life threatening, as it can be spread through your bloodstream.
 People infected with gonorrhoea can contract the HIV virus more easily and put themselves at a greater risk of developing AIDS.
 So, it's essential that you get treatment as soon as possible.

-"Gonorrhoea is the second most common sexually transmitted infection in the UK and can be difficult to detect because of the lack of symptoms."Dr Hilary Jones
+Gonorrhoea is the second most common sexually transmitted infection in the UK and can be difficult to detect because of the lack of symptoms.